-Thank you for the kind appreciation.
+Thank you for your kind appreciation.
 Well, yes, you can call it a conscious effort we make.
-Actually, my wife is a very private person and prefers to maintain a low profile online.
+My wife is a very private person and prefers to maintain a low profile online.
 She does not indulge in vocal self-expression online.

 How did you two meet?
-Was it a love or arranged marriage?
+Was it love or arranged marriage?

 It was an arranged marriage.
 The families met, our parents introduced us to each other and we have been happily married for four and a half years now.

 Love is something that keeps you moving while being a safe space that allows you to just be.

 What are your personalities like and how do you make it work as a married couple?
 Who is more romantic between the two of you?

 Though we are professionally poles apart, our personalities, tastes and choices are the same.
 We are adventure freaks, foodies, quite understanding towards each other, with zero ego issues.
 That amount of similarity works ideally for us.
 She is the stark opposite of me in many ways and yet we are very similar.
 That keeps us together.

 Related reading: How our differences make our marriage a success